-In order to run all of the regression tests you will need to install the following packages
+In order to run all of the regression tests you will need to install

 In addition to running "gmake" you will need to run "gmake check" to build the regression test executables and "gmake regtest".
 Again, more details can be seen in README\DEVELOPERS.